gorcajo/backend-challenge/README.md

 - `baskets`: holds the references (UUIDs) for all the baskets.
 - `products`: holds all the products, with their codes, names and prices.
 - `products_in_baskets`: makes a many-to-many relationship between `baskets` and `products`, allowing baskets to actually contain products, (specifying the quantities too).
-- `pack_discounts`: rules for "buy 2 and get 1 free" discounts.
+- `pack_discounts`: rules for "buy 2 and get 1 free" type discounts.
-- `bulk_discounts`: rules for "buy 3 or more and get a reduced price" discounts.
+- `bulk_discounts`: rules for "buy 3 or more and get a reduced price" type discounts.

 Also, it has the view `view_baskets` to query baskets contents easily.

-If anyone (marketing department or the CFO) wants to change prices, product names or discounts, its very easy to make a query to the database to do so (maybe with further development to expose that functionality in an admin section into the webpage).
+If anyone (marketing department or the CFO) wants to change prices, product names or discounts, its very easy to make a query to the database to do so (maybe with further development to expose that at an admin section into the site).

 About the baskets:
 - They never expire.
-To clear old baskets an automated job could use `baskets.last_accessed` to decide which baskets need to ve removed.
+To remove old and abandoned baskets an automated job could use `baskets.last_accessed` to decide which baskets need to be removed.
-- They are public but identified an UUIDs; not knowing the UUID means it is impossible to access it in practice.
+- They are public but identified by unique UUIDs; not knowing the UUID means it is impossible to access it in practice.

 You can find more about the schema at `src/main/resources.data.sql`.